ArkEcosystem/AIPs/AIPS/aip-16.md

 ## Core/Node level configuration
 ### Delegate settings
-A delegate can define his formula parameters for `C-feeMultiplier` and limit incomming transactions with `minAcceptableFee` value.
+A delegate can define his formula parameters for `C-feeMultiplier` and limit incoming transactions with `minAcceptableFee` value.
 All settings are in ARKTOSHI per byte.
 Delegate settings can be found in [delegates.json](https://github.com/ArkEcosystem/core/blob/develop/packages/core/lib/config/testnet/delegates.json#L2-L4)

 Example:
 ```